 13. AMENDMENT PROCEDURES (Sec.
-121 (c)(2)(v)) (§ 678.500(b)(5)) (Governor's Guidelines, Section 2, Item 16)
+121 (c)(2)(v)) (Governor's Guidelines, Section 5) (§ 678.500(b)(5))

 Describe amendment procedures, including annual negotiation of infrastructure and shared system costs to address the following:

 - The amount of notice a partner agency must provide the other partners to make amendments - The procedures for informing other partners of the pending amendment - The circumstances under which the local partners agree the MOU must be amended - The procedures for amending the MOU to incorporate the final approved budget on an annual basis - The procedures for terminating the MOU or a specific partner's participation in the MOU - The process for resolving any disputes that evolve after the agreement is reached